 - Official transcripts (no photocopies accepted) from every university or college attended;

-- Three letters of reference from at least two professors in major field of study and one from a direct supervisor from a work experience preferred;
+- Three letters of reference from at least two professors in major field of study and one from a direct supervisor from a work experience preferred; and,

 - Minimum of Baccalaureate degree from an accredited university and a minimum GPA of 3.0 in courses completed as part of Didactic Program in Dietetics requirements (DPD).